What are our residential family assessment centres?

 Parents with learning difficulties

-We use many different tools and technique including use a range of apps and IT aids and our own ‘Parenting Keyring’, as a simple visual and tactile prompt to help parents complete basic tasks.
+We use many different tools and techniques including a range of apps and IT aids and our own ‘Parenting Keyring’, as a simple visual and tactile prompt to help parents complete basic tasks.

 “5-a-day for child development” is an adapted programme supporting parents to think about and meet their child’s needs from the earliest stages.